This article covers the legacy version of the Witch. For help with the remastered Witch, see our Remastered Witch Handbook.

 - : An amusing option for other classes taking multiclass feats, but for the Witch it’s basically useless.
 Cast a cantrip instead.

 This feat is awful.
 You take a feat to force yourself to wander into melee with no armor and 6+ hit points to then cast a spell (which still provokes Reactions), then you add a totally unnecessary gamble to the whole farce where you might get a little damage out of your nails that you have almost certainly wasted a mountain of gold upon (runes are expensive), and if you miss (which again: you probably will) you’re stuck in melee, probably gave your target a free attack, and you’ve wasted a Focus Point, two Actions, plus whatever it took to get you into melee.

-- : There are currently three published Specific Familiars which require a number of abilities ranging from 4 to 8.
-You get 3 for being a Witch at 1st level, then another for free at 6th, 12th, and 18th levels, and you can get two more from Enhanced Familiar.
-So at 4th level you'll have either 3 or 5 abilities.
-You can get to 6 at 6th level when you get another one from the Witch class thanks to Enhanced Familiar, and you can reach 8 at 8th level with Incredible Familiar.
-If you're dead set on getting an Imp, this gets you there earlier and you can spend your 8th-level feat on something beside Incredible Familiar.
+- : You get 3 familiar abilities for being a Witch at 1st level, then another for free at 6th, 12th, and 18th levels, and you can get two more from Enhanced Familiar.
+So at 4th level you can have either 3 or 5 abilities.
+You can get to 4 or 6 at 6th level when you get another one from the Witch class , and you can reach 8 at 8th level with Incredible Familiar.
+If you’re dead set on getting an Imp or whatever, this gets you there earlier and you can spend your 8th-level feat on something other than Incredible Familiar.
 Otherwise, skip this.